martipons9/HWTAI/README.md

 ### **How to fill each column**

-Before entering any data, please consult **Appendix A – Scoring System**, which provides the operational definitions, scoring criteria, throw classifications, penalisation rules, and all coding instructions required to complete the spreadsheet correctly.
+Before entering any data, please consult `Appendix_A_punctuation_system.docx`, which provides the operational definitions, scoring criteria, throw classifications, penalisation rules, and all coding instructions required to complete the spreadsheet correctly.

 | Column | What to write |
 |----------|----------|